-- To be efficient when making a donburi recipe like the ten don, it is good to start with steaming or cooking the rice first, because it is the ingredient that takes the most time to cook.
+- To be efficient when making a donburi recipe like the ten don, it's good to start with steaming or cooking the rice first since it's the ingredient that takes the most time to cook.

 - Allow the rice to cook in the rice cooker while you prepare the other ingredients.
-Cut the eggplant and renkon into 1cm-thick slices – this will ensure that they will get fried faster in the saucepan, then start removing the shell from the shrimps but leave the tail attached to their bodies.
+Cut the eggplant and renkon into 1cm-thick slices.
+This will ensure that they'll get fried faster in the saucepan.
+Then start removing the shell from the shrimp but leave the tails attached to their bodies.

-- Now, use a paper towel to pat the ingredients dry and put them in the fridge in order to be chilled.
+- Now use a paper towel to pat the ingredients dry and put them in the fridge to chill.
 Chilling ingredients is the secret to a nice and crispy tempura batter.

 - Once the ingredients have been chilled in the fridge for a good amount of time, then use either a heavy bottom pan or a deep fat fryer to fry the ingredients to a delicious crisp.
 Adjust the temperature and make sure it’s between 160 – 180˚ Celsius (320 – 360˚ Fahrenheit) before you fry the ingredients, or if you’re using a deep fat fryer, then its regulator will take care of the heat automatically.
 Simply dropping a splash of batter into the oil should help you determine whether the oil is ready or not (the tempura batter will sizzle when the oil is hot enough).

 - Drizzle the ingredients with some flour before you dip them into the tempura batter (make sure that each one is covered completely), then deep fry them one by one for about 60 seconds (per side) until it changes into a golden color.
-Avoid placing more than 2 pieces of ingredients in the pan or deep fat fryer as this will lower the temperature of the oil to a less than ideal level.
-When all the tempura ingredients have been cooked, then remove them from the pan and place them on a wire rack to drain the excess oil, then lay them on a paper towel to dry them.
+Avoid placing more than 2 pieces in the pan or deep fat fryer, as this will lower the temperature of the oil to a less than ideal level.
+When all the tempura ingredients have been cooked, then remove them from the pan and place them on a wire rack to drain the excess oil.
+Then lay them on a paper towel to dry them.

 And now to prepare the sauce for the ten don:

-- Pour the mirin in a small saucepan and let the alcohol dissolve under high heat.
+- Pour the mirin into a small saucepan and let the alcohol dissolve under high heat.
 Just smell the steam coming from the saucepan to know whether or not the alcohol is gone.
-Once it’s gone, then pour the soy sauce, dashi, and sugar with the mirin and mix them, then allow it to simmer for a few minutes.
+Once it’s gone, then pour in the soy sauce, dashi, and sugar with the mirin and mix them.
+Then allow it to simmer for a few minutes.

-You can make dashi yourself using this recipe or any of the substitutes I’ve outlined in that post, or you can buy it off the shelf.
+You can make dashi yourself using this recipe or any of the substitutes I’ve outlined in this post, or you can buy it off the shelf.

-The vegetables and even the shrimp can be substituted for other ingredients if you don’t have or don’t like some of them.
+The vegetables and even the shrimp can be substituted for other ingredients if you don’t have them or just don’t like some of them.

-Tendon is a simple Japanese rice dish that derived from a large food group called “donburi,” which combines ingredients like freshly cooked rice topped with seafood (usually shrimp) and vegetables that’s been marinated in tempura batter and then deep-fried in vegetable oil, and sprinkled with tentsuyu (a special tempura sauce that’s both sweet and savory).
+TenDon is a simple Japanese rice dish that’s derived from a large food group called “donburi”.
+It combines ingredients like freshly cooked rice topped with seafood (usually shrimp), vegetables that have been marinated in tempura batter and then deep-fried in vegetable oil, and sprinkled with tentsuyu (a special tempura sauce that’s both sweet and savory).

-While the preparation of the ingredients for this dish is done individually, all of its ingredients are served in a single bowl, and usually, you start with the rice when you cook this dish (you may want to choose the short-grained white rice as it pairs well with the other ingredients).
+While the preparation of the ingredients for this dish is done individually, all of its ingredients are served in a single bowl.
+And usually, you start with the rice when you cook this dish (you may want to choose short-grained white rice, as it pairs well with the other ingredients).

-Crafting the tentsuyu requires caress because you’d have to carefully keep an eye when cooking the dashi, rice wine mirin, soy sauce, and sugar, and allow it to boil and simmer for a few minutes until it starts to thicken.
+Crafting the tentsuyu requires finesse because you’d have to carefully keep an eye on it when cooking the dashi, rice wine mirin, soy sauce, and sugar, and allow it to boil and simmer for a few minutes until it starts to thicken.

 The final and most sensitive step is preparing the tempura.